EpistasisLab/pmlbr/README.md

 Randal S. Olson, William La Cava, Patryk Orzechowski, Ryan J. Urbanowicz, and Jason H. Moore (2017).
 [PMLB: a large benchmark suite for machine learning evaluation and comparison](https://biodatamining.biomedcentral.com/articles/10.1186/s13040-017-0154-4).
 BioData Mining 10, page 36.

-I have no affiliation with the authors of PMLB or the University of Pennsylvania.

 ## Roadmap